Newtown, Reading: Community

 The area is socially, ethnically and religiously diverse.

 It is home to St Johns and St Stephen's Church of England and primary school, Wycliffe Baptist church, Sri Guru Singh Sabha Gurdwara and several small Islamic centres.

 It has an active community both environmentally (being home to Reading's first Green party Councillor and for families with the local children's centre.

 Education

 Local schools include New Town Primary School and St John's Primary.
 Both are in the area of Newtown.
-The closest comprehensive secondary schools are Maiden Erlegh in Earley and Bulmershe in Woodley.
+The closest comprehensive secondary schools are Maiden Erlegh in Reading, Maiden Erlegh in Earley and Bulmershe in Woodley.